gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/helm_install.md

 The GoCD server on startup will look like this.
 ![](../../resources/images/gocd-helm-chart/first_screen.png)

-Now that you have accessed the dashboard successfully, you will need to configure the Kubernetes elastic agent plugin.
+Now that you have accessed the GoCD server successfully, you will need to configure the Kubernetes elastic agent plugin.